bihari123/zig-code/tutorials/001-installation/1-installation.md

 ## Step 1

-download the zip file from the official download page [https://ziglang.org/download/]
+download the zip file from the official download page (remember to download version 0.13.0.
+Master is unstable right now) [https://ziglang.org/download/]

 ## Step 2